evnhf/groundwork-commons/docs/governance/README.md

 The governance framework is guided by these principles:

+1. **Scalable governance**: Single-node communities use simpler models; multi-node enables distributed democratic controls
-1. **No single point of control**: Multi-node agreement required for significant actions
+2. **No single point of control** (multi-node): Multi-node agreement required for significant actions
-2. **Transparency**: All governance decisions visible to community
+3. **Transparency**: All governance decisions visible to community
-3. **Recallability**: Any position can be removed by community vote
+4. **Recallability**: Any position can be removed by community vote
-4. **Forkability**: Communities can split if governance fails
+5. **Forkability**: Communities can split if governance fails
-5. **Local control**: No external authority can override community decisions
+6. **Local control**: No external authority can override community decisions
+7. **Growth path**: Communities can add nodes over time to increase resilience and democratic checks

 ## Implementation Status